-Fig.2-6 Comparison of JGBs for Retail Investors and New Over-The-Counter (OTC) Sales System
+Fig. 2-6 Comparison of JGBs for Retail Investors and New Over-The-Counter (OTC) Sales System

-JGB s for Retail Inve stors New OTC JGBs 10-Year Floating-Rate 5-Year Fixed-Rate 3-Year Fixed-Rate 10-Year Marketable Fixed-Rate Bonds 5-Year Marketable Fixed-Rate Bonds 2-Year Marketable Fixed-Rate Bonds Maturity 10-year 5-year 3-year 10-year 5-year 2-year Frequency of issuance Mon thly (12 times a year) Monthly (12 times a year) Purchase units/purchase value limits ase of 10 thousanits/No upper lin thousand yen u ase of 50 thousanits/Maximum vindividual application alue of 300 Sales price 100 yen per 10 (the same in the 0 yen of face val e redemption) lue Determined by MOF for each issue(possible to sell at any time on the market.
+JGB s for Retail Inve stors New OTC JGBs 10-Year Floating-Rate 5-Year Fixed-Rate 3-Year Fixed-Rate 10-Year Marketable Fixed-Rate Bonds 5-Year Marketable Fixed-Rate Bonds 2-Year Marketable Fixed-Rate Bonds Maturity 10-year 5-year 3-year 10-year 5-year 2-year Frequency of issuance Mon thly (12 times a year) Mon thly (12 times a y year) Purchase units/purchase value limits Minimum purch thousand yen u nase of 10 thousa nits/No upper lin and yen in 10 nit Minimum purchase of 50 thousand yen in 50 thousand yen units/Maximum value of 300 million yen per individual application Sales price 100 yen per 10 (the same in th 0 yen of face val e redemption) ue Determined by MOF for each issue(possible to sell at any time on the market.
 However, the price may change when the bonds are sold before maturity.)
-Purchasers Limi ted to retail inves stors No restrictions (can also be purchased by corporate entities or condominium associations, etc.) Interest rate Floating-rate Fixed d-rate Fixed-rate Minimum interest rate F Present (0.05%) ) Absent Redemption before maturity redemption bef buy-back shall no principal los r has elapsed sore maturity due be possible at a ss risk).
-Deduct t diately preceding to government ny time(there is the two interest t because the price at time of sale shall be the market price at that time, loss/profit shall occur of sale(there is a principal loss risk).
-Furthermore Introduction (1st issuance) March, 2003 January,2006 July, 2010 October, 2007
+Purchasers Limi ted to retail inves stors No restrictions (can also be purchased by corporate entities or condominium associations, etc.) Interest rate Floating-rate Fixed d-rate Fixed-rate Minimum interest rate F Present (0.05%) ) Absent Redemption before maturity redemption bef buy-back shall no principal los r has elapsed s ore maturity due be possible at a ss risk).
+Deduct t diately preceding to government ny time(there is the two interest because the price at time of sale shall be the market price at that time, loss/profit shall occur or sale(there is a principal loss risk).
+Furthermore Introduction (1st issuance) March, 2003 January, 2006 July, 2010 October, 2007

-Fig.2-7 Flow of New OTC Sales
+Fig. 2-7 Flow of New OTC Sales